gaku-ueno/finance_sentiment_analysis/README.md

-# finance_sentiment_analysis
+# Stock Prediction Using Sentiment Analysis Project
-Project predicting the stock price based on sentiment of different news articles
+Personal project predicting the stock price based on sentiment of different news articles